Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

     .Returns(Task.CompletedTask);

 // This sets up the ServiceBusReceiver mock to retrieve the ServiceBusReceivedMessage that has been deferred.
-// If a message has been deferred with the given sequence number, throw a ServiceBusException (as expected).
+// If a message has not been deferred with the given sequence number, throw a ServiceBusException (as expected).

 mockReceiver
     .Setup(receiver => receiver.ReceiveDeferredMessageAsync(